maurirlz/udemy-java-course./README.md

-# Java course I've been doing to re-learn basic and learn intermidiate to advanced concepts in the Java language.
+# Java course I've been doing to re-learn basic and learn intermidiate to advanced concepts on the Java language.

 <ol>
   <b>Topics:</b>